erolrecep/image_processing_workshop/README.md

-This is a workshop repository that walks you through from getting an image from a webcam or camera then using this image on various purposes including extracting features for building histogram and applying histogram equalization to change the light of the image for brighter view.
+This is a workshop repository that walks you through from getting an image from a webcam or camera to using this image on various purposes including extracting features for building histogram, and then applying histogram equalization to change the light of the image for brighter view.
 Then it introduces you to necessary ingredients to build a mini document scanner application for you.

 ## Python Environment Setup